By Jacquie Lambert

 fun swan boats to hire, a camping ground on the south side and the lower south path is lined with some good street style outdoor eating establishments, coffee carts, craft sellers etc and there are lots of toilets.
 The hole path is lined with cherry blossom trees so in spring the

 walk up/down the south side would be magical.
-We thought the area was beautiful and well
+We thought the area was beautiful and wellworth a visit.

 No comments: